 3. Manage your members

-A live chat software does not just streamline discussions — it also manages the membership in your group.
+Live chat service providers do not just streamline discussions — they also manage the membership in your group.
 Let’s face it: sometimes, even in business-related chats, some discussions can get heated, leading to virtual spats and fights.
 Team members throw themselves into an online brawl.
 The good news is: you, as the moderator, are in a position to suspend any or all of them should they not stop or shape up.

 The bigger the group, the larger the members, the greater the need for workforce management.
 Unlike the usual free chat groups, the conversations do not have to be a free-for-all.
 Suspension is only one form of control.
 You can actually decide the level of participation of each member in all of your groups.
 As their overall leader, you can select who has posting privileges, as opposed to merely viewing rights.